So you’re now overwhelmed with “laziness” and started searching for a cure. I feel you.

 If you did this challenge, drop me an e-mail and show me your list!
 I’d love to hear about it!

-2. Do every plan you want, put it on your schedule.
+2. Do every plan you want, and put it on your schedule.

-Parkinson’s law – when you have a lot of time, you got a lot to waste.
+Parkinson’s law – when you have a lot of time, you have a lot to waste.
 You’re wasting time because you don’t know what to do with your spare.

 Yet, we INFPs have a lot of interests and we want to do everything.
 You want to write, cook, and learn video editing.
 Do sports, attend seminars, and feed your spirituality.
 You have different career paths in mind, too.